 - failing to carrying out a colonoscopy correctly or misinterpreting the results

-- failure to act on and investigate abnormal
+- failure to act on and investigate abnormal findings from tests

 - failure by hospitals to follow up on tests

 - administering the wrong dose or type of chemotherapy